Spomky-Labs/otphp/Resources/doc/configuration.md

     google:
         enabled: true                  # If Google Authenticator should be enabled, default false
         server_name: Server Name       # Server name used in QR code
+        issuer: Issuer Name            # Issuer name used in QR code
         template: AcmeDemoBundle:Authentication:form.html.twig   # Template used to render the authentication form

     # The service which is used to persist data in the user object.
 By default Doctrine is used.
 If your entity is